FinnLeWeirdo/biomemakeover.github.io/makeovers/badlands.md

 Cosmetic tumbleweed will occasionally bounce through the mesa.

 ### [Scuttler](../features/mobs#scuttler)
-The scuttler is a small, lizard/scorpion-like creature.
-This creature isn't dangerous, but it will try warn you off with it's rattling tail.
-Occasionally this animal will eat a flowered barrel cactus, producing pink petals.
+The scuttler is a small, lizard/scorpion-like creature with a rattling tail.
-Feeding pink petals to a scuttler will stop it from running away from you, also causing it to enter love mode, allowing it to breed.

 ### [Bandits](../features/mobs#bandit)
 Patrols of cowboy bandits have been seen through the badlands.
 These bandits are equipped with crossbows, cowboy hats and a unique banner.